 In September 2017, Hurricane Maria destroyed 90% of Dominica's buildings and caused extensive damage to transport and energy infrastructure, with repairs still ongoing as of August 2018.
-Beyond natural disasters, the operational environment is adequate, and the government remains friendly to the private sector and foreign direct investment (FDI).
-Dominica is vulnerable to extreme weather events, with Hurricane Maria causing extensive damage to the island's infrastructure in September.
-The labour movement does not represent an operational constraint as disruptive strikes are rare.
+Beyond natural disasters, the operational environment is adequate, with broadly positive labour relations and a government that welcomes foreign direct investment.
 Limited state capacity means that bureaucracy is often slow, although corruption is not a major concern.
-According to World Bank data, Dominica ranked 101st out of 189 economies for ease of doing business in 2017.
-Dominica has the cheapest citizenship by investment programme in the world, last amended in October 2017 to increase competitiveness.
+According to World Bank data, Dominica ranked 98th (out of 190 economies) for ease of doing business in 2018.
+Dominica has the cheapest citizenship-by-investment programme in the world, last amended in October 2017 to increase competitiveness.

 Dominica faces no significant external threats from a state or non-state actor.
 The country was formerly engaged in a diplomatic dispute with Venezuela over ownership of the Isla de Aves.
-However, in 2007, Dominica's prime minister followed the foreign policy position of countries like the Dominican Republic, France, and the United States, and recognised Venezuela's claim to the island.
+However, in 2007, Dominica followed the foreign policy position of countries like the Dominican Republic, France, and the United States and recognised Venezuela's claim to the island.
 Today, the two countries enjoy cordial relations and, despite the persistence of some minor disagreements over the delineation of their shared maritime boundary, the risk of military conflict is very minimal.
 In July 2018, the two countries pledged to continue strengthening bilateral co-operation and regional integration.

-Risks of unrest have increased in Dominica, with February 2017 seeing riot police deployed in the capital, Roseau, to contain protests and looting during demonstrations against Prime Minister Roosevelt Skerrit over the country's Citizenship by Investment Programme.
+Risks of unrest have increased in Dominica, with February 2017 seeing riot police deployed in the capital, Roseau, to contain protests, roadblocks and looting during demonstrations against Prime Minister Roosevelt Skerrit over the country's Citizenship by Investment Programme.
 In September 2017, looting in Portsmouth and Roseau followed extensive damage caused by Hurricane Maria.
-Despite the island not being characterised by serious ethnic tensions, conflictive labour relations, or other social tensions that could lead to major incidents of unrest, prolonged delays to hurricane reconstruction could provoke protests in the next 6–12 months.
-Strikes by labour unions are rare.
+In March 2018, Dominican Air and Seaport Authority workers protested against delays in salary negotiations with government, which were also criticised by the Dominica Public Service Union.
+Further protests are likely in the port sector in the one-year outlook.

 Like many Caribbean nations, Dominica is exposed to tropical storms and hurricanes.
 The official hurricane season extends from June 1 to November 30, with a peak of storms typically observed in August and September.